A scientific approach to government

 Policies and experiments

-Once M(t) has been established, the general flow of scientific government is:
+Once GFM has been established, the general flow of scientific government is:

-• A government agency made up of scientists (see below) decides whether it is feasible that P could significantly increase M(t), and whether it is possible to design an experiment to prove this.
+• An agency made up of policy scientists decides whether it is feasible that P could significantly increase GFM, whether it's possible to design an experiment to prove this, and whether the benefit is likely to justify the costs.

 • If so, the government carries out this experiment.

-• If the experiment shows that P increases M(t), the policy is adopted (possibly replacing existing policies).
+• If the experiment shows that P increases GFM, the policy is adopted (possibly replacing existing policies).

-If other countries or societies have adopted P, it may not be necessary to do an experiment; it may be possible to estimate P's effect on M(t) from existing data.
+If other countries or societies have adopted P, it may not be necessary to do an experiment; it may be possible to estimate P's effect on GFM from existing data.

 There are a number of potential problems in doing social experiments: